davidclin/windows10-cheatsheet/README.md

 # Sharp Keys
 Use this application to quickly customize your keys.
 For example, replacing the CAPS LOCK with cntl key.
 <pre>
-Install the msi from https://github.com/randyrants/sharpkeys
+Install the msi from the (GitHub reposiotory)[https://github.com/randyrants/sharpkeys]
 </pre>

 # Fix blurry text